 Jonathan Busch, Mayor

-Busch holds open office hours at Borough Hall every week as part of his initiative to open Borough government and enhance transparency.
-He has emphasized greater communication between the Borough and its residents by, among other things, establishing Metuchen Media “to reflect the way residents now receive information.”
+Mayor Busch regularly regularly meets with Borough residents as part of his initiative to open Borough government and enhance transparency.
+He has emphasized greater communication between the Borough and its residents by, among other things, significantly upgrading the Borough’s social media presence and establishing Metuchen Media “to reflect the way residents now receive information.”
 Metuchen Media now streams all Borough Council meetings and a variety of other informational videos on multiple platforms, including Facebook Live, YouTube, local television channel 15, and on the Borough’s website.

 Mayor Busch is a nationally recognized education law attorney who has spent his career serving public entities which has resulted in him being closely familiar with issues facing local governments in New Jersey.
 He founded The Busch Law Group LLC on Main Street in Metuchen in 2014, which is now one of the largest employers in the Borough, and represents school boards in 18 of New Jersey’s 21 counties.

 Mayor Busch is an active volunteer for and is a member of numerous community organizations throughout the Borough, including Metuchen Baseball and Softball, the Metuchen Downtown Alliance, Metuchen Floor Hockey, the Borough Improvement League, the Metuchen-Edison Historical Society, Friends of the Metuchen Arts Council, and the Woodwild Park Association.

 Mayor Busch received his law degree from Rutgers University, his master’s degree from Columbia University, and his bachelor’s degree from University of Maryland.
 He and his wife, Kathy, have three boys.